-Renishaw's RMP60 is a FHSS device operating in a band between 2.402 and 2.481 GHz, providing 79 channels, each with 1 MHz bandwidth.
-The system consists of two modules - the RMP transmission module that is integral with the probe and mounted in the machine spindle, and the RMI receiver / interface that is connected to the CNC and mounted somewhere on the static machine structure.
+Renishaw's latest generation machine tool probing system (QE) uses hybrid FHSS modulation, operating in the ISM band between 2.402 and 2.481 GHz, providing 39 channels, each with 2 MHz bandwidth.
+The system consists of at least two parts - the metrology probe (e.g. RMP60) which is mounted in the machine spindle or on the machine bed, and the RMI-QE interface that is connected to the CNC and mounted somewhere on the static machine structure.

 FHSS transmission involves both transmitter and receiver 'hopping' from one channel to another, using all the channels available within the band over time.
-This allows them to coexist with other FHSS and DSSS systems, as well as other devices such as microwave ovens that also operate in this frequency band.
-Frequency hopping reduces the chance of an unwanted receiver monitoring and intercepting the message from the probe, and increases the chance of getting the message through to the correct receiver in the presence of other radio traffic.
+This allows them to co-exist with other spread spectrum systems, as well as other devices such as microwave ovens that also operate in this frequency band.
+Frequency hopping system are designed to be tolerant of transmission collisions (from other devices) and simply retransmit on a different frequency/channel while preserving timing and metrology.
+FHSS allows a greater number of 'high power' co-located system to operate in the same vicinity compared to most other types of spread spectrum methods.
+This makes it ideal for large scale manufacturing sites.

-Figure 3 - RMI radio receiver and interface
+Figure 3: Renishaw RMI-QE receiver / interface